The Water Crisis

 The power of water

 Water connects every aspect of life.
 Access to safe water and sanitation can quickly turn problems into potential – empowering people with time for school and work, and contributing to improved health for women, children, and families around the world.

-Today, 844 million people – 1 in 9 – lack access to safe water and 2.3 billion people – 1 in 3 – lack access to a toilet.
+Today, 2.2 billion people – 1 in 4 – lack access to safe water and 3.5 billion people – 2 in 5 – lack access to a safe toilet.
 These are the people we empower.

 A women's crisis

 Women are disproportionately affected by the water crisis, as they are often responsible for collecting water.
 This takes time away from work, school and caring for family.
 The lack of water and sanitation locks women in a cycle of poverty.

 Empowering women is critical to solving the water crisis.
 When women have access to safe water at home, they can pursue more beyond water collection and their traditional roles.
 They have time to work and add to their household income.

 Women and children bear the primary responsibility for water collection.

 The water crisis is a health crisis.
 Nearly 1 million people die each year from water, sanitation and hygiene-related diseases which could be reduced with access to safe water or sanitation.
 Every 2 minutes a child dies from a water-related disease.
 Access to safe water and sanitation contributes to improved health and helps prevent the spread of infectious disease.
 It means reduced child and maternal mortality rates.
 It means reduced physical injury from constant lifting and carrying heavy loads of water.
 Now more than ever, access to safe water is critical to the health of families around the world.